meilisearch/documentation/learn/what_is_meilisearch/language.md

 While we have employees from all over the world at Meilisearch, we don't speak every language.
 We rely almost entirely on feedback from external contributors to understand how our engine is performing across different languages.

-- If you'd like to request dedicated support for a language but aren't able to work on a tokenization pipeline yourself, please [open a discussion in our product repo](https://github.com/meilisearch/product/discussions).
+If you'd like to request optimized support for a language that we don't currently support, please [open a discussion in our product repository](https://github.com/meilisearch/product/discussions).

-- If you are interested in contributing to the Meilisearch tokenizer directly, please have a look at the [contribution guide](https://github.com/meilisearch/charabia/blob/main/CONTRIBUTING.md) before doing so.
+If you'd like to help by developing a tokenizer pipeline yourself: first of all, thank you!
+We recommend that you take a look at the [tokenizer contribution guide](https://github.com/meilisearch/charabia/blob/main/CONTRIBUTING.md) before making a PR.

 ## FAQ